 - ¾ – 1 yard of 44”+ wide mid-weight linen or similar for the exterior pieces; we used Essex Linen by Robert Kaufman Fabrics in Rose from Fat Quarter Shop

-NOTE: The quantity above allows a bit extra for testing and perfecting your Sashiko style stitching, including enough to run more than one hooping of the design.
+NOTE: The quantity above allows extra for testing and perfecting your Sashiko style stitching, including enough to run more than one hooping of the design.
 If you’re a pro already, you can get away with ⅝ to ¾ of a yard.

 - Scrap or ⅛ yard of coordinating mid-weight linen or similar for the pull tabs – you need just two 3” squares; we used Essex Linen by Robert Kaufman Fabrics in Black from Fat Quarter Shop